 It helps you unlock the disabled iPhone so quickly and safely that you will be surprised at how convenient it is.

-Second, enable the program and you will see three options on the homepage.
+Step 2.
+Enable the program and you will see three options on the homepage.

 Wipe Screen helps you get into the disabled iPhone quickly.